How many levels are there in the iddsi framework

 The International Dysphagia Diet Standardisation Initiative (IDDSI) framework is a global standard used to classify food and drink textures for individuals with swallowing difficulties, also known as dysphagia.
 This framework serves as a common language for healthcare professionals, caregivers, and individuals with dysphagia, ensuring consistent and safe diets across different settings.

-See also How many degrees are in a quarter turn
+See also How many licensing objectives are there

 The IDDSI framework consists of eight distinct levels that describe the texture and thickness of food and drink.
 These levels are classified based on a combination of objective measures and subjective evaluations: